Sydney: Dad, this is not something you do to a partner. My name is on the door now.

 Married to the Job: Sydney, to the point where she complains when forced to go on vacation.

 Sydney: So they all get to stay here and I have to go to Hawaii?

 Andrew: Do you even hear yourself right now.

-My Greatest Failure: Simon's failed Spectacular.
+My Greatest Failure: Simon's was in "Spectacular".
 He poured pop rocks into a lake, causing a sugary geyser and killing most of the animals in it.

 During an ad pitch to the Australian Tourist Board, Simon, Zach and Andrew dress as drag queens and dance around as an allusion to The Adventures of Priscilla, Queen of the Desert.
 Hilariously, the Australians (where the movie originated) don't get the reference.

-Straight Gay: Gordon Lewis, Simona and Sydney's other partner at the agency.
+Straight Gay: Gordon Lewis, Simon and Sydney's other partner at the agency.